sous-chefs/certificate/README.md

   * `data_bag` - Data bag index to search, defaults to certificates
   * `data_bag_secret` - Path to the file with the data bag secret
+  * `data_bag_type` - encrypted, unencrypted, vault
+    - vault type data bags are not supported with chef-solo
   * `search_id` - Data bag id to search for, defaults to provider name
   * `cert_path` - Top-level SSL directory, defaults to vendor specific location
   * `cert_file` - The basename of the x509 certificate, defaults to {node.fqdn}.pem